Cassini-UVIS/users_guide/02_pds_data_structure.md

 Underneath the INDEX directory are two files, INDEX.LBL and INDEX.TAB.
 The INDEX.LBL file contains a schema definition for a relational database table.
 The TAB file contains a set of records corresponding to observations, one record per observation.
-One column contains the data file name and the rest correspond to the keywords in the observation label, e.g. START_TIME, TARGET_NAME, INTEGRATION_TIME, etc.
+One column contains the data file name and the rest correspond to the keywords in the observation label, e.g. `START_TIME`, `TARGET_NAME`, `INTEGRATION_TIME`, etc.
 The index table is used to search for observations matching some user-specified criteria.
-Underneath the DOCUMENT directory is the UVIS.TXT file that is a more substantial version of this chapter.
+Underneath the DOCUMENT directory is the `UVIS.TXT` file that is a more substantial version of this chapter.
-The CATALOG directory contains the files UVISINST.CAT and UVISREF.CAT that describe the instrument in detail.
+The CATALOG directory contains the files `UVISINST.CAT` and `UVISREF.CAT` that describe the instrument in detail.
 Also included there are a description of the mission, the spacecraft and the four UVIS data products.
 The SOFTWARE directory contains algorithms encoded in the IDL programming language that are used to generate calibration coefficients and geometry.
 They are included primarily for reference.
-An IDL data reader, UVIS_PDS_READ_DATA and associated documentation are also provided.
+An IDL data reader, `UVIS_PDS_READ_DATA` and associated documentation are also provided.
 UVIS data are available from the Atmospheres and Rings nodes of the PDS.
 From PDS, users obtain observations formatted as PDS data objects.
 By reading the object’s label a user can ascertain the structure of the data and load it into an analysis tool.
 The label contains all UVIS state information necessary to interpret the data.